xorgxx/NeoxNotifyBundle/README.md

             $notificationQueue->sendNotifications();
         }
 ```
+* more abort Mercure set flash  [set flash ]( Doc/Mercure.md )
-*ADVANCE you can create class with your full logic !! as you will do normally with NotificationBundle. it have to return Notification.
+* ADVANCE you can create class with your full logic !! as you will do normally with NotificationBundle. it have to return Notification.